dataroche/fireagg/README.md

 - Create a `.env` file by copying the content of `.env.example`.
 Change the password!
 - Create the metrics network: `docker network create metrics`.
 - Launch the stack: `docker compose up -d`.
 - The first launch is much slower, as the core worker needs to index symbols from the top 13 exchanges.
+- You can monitor the connector symbols index with `docker compose logs -f`
+- Once the symbols are loaded, you should restart the stack: `docker compose down`, then `docker compose up -d`
 - Note that to avoid conflicts with other postgres database that might be running on your system, the database is exposed on port 15432 instead of the default 5432 port.